The Sexy Brutale: Development and release

 The Sexy Brutale was developed collaboratively by UK-based studio Cavalier Game Studios and Spain-based studio Tequila Works.
 Cavalier Game Studios was founded in 2013 by several former members of video game developers Lionhead Studios and Mediatonic.
 They began work on The Sexy Brutale which was inspired by the film Groundhog Day (1993) and games such as Moon: Remix RPG Adventure (1997), The Legend of Zelda: Majora's Mask (2000), and Gregory Horror Show (2003), which featured time loops.
 After working on the game for around 2 years, Cavalier enlisted Tequila Works to assist them on the game's art and graphics.
+Despite its title, The Sexy Brutale has no significant sexual content.

 The Sexy Brutale launched for PlayStation 4, Windows, and Xbox One on 12 April 2017.
 The game was released for Nintendo Switch on 7 December 2017, and for Amazon Luna on 20 October 2020.

 Reception

 The Sexy Brutale received "generally favourable" reviews from professional critics according to review aggregator website Metacritic.
 Justin McElroy of Polygon named The Sexy Brutale as his favorite game of 2017 praising the subtle storytelling and puzzle mechanics.
 The same website ranked the game 45th on their list of the 50 best games of 2017, while EGMNow ranked the game 18th in their list of the 25 Best Games of 2017.
 It was also nominated for "Best Setting" in PC Gamer's 2017 Game of the Year Awards, and for "Best Puzzle Game" in IGN's Best of 2017 Awards.
 In addition, it was nominated for "Animation", "Music Design", and "Best Writing" at the 2017 Develop Awards; for "Game by a Small Studio", "Puzzle Game", and the "Creativity and Heritage Award" at The Independent Game Developers' Association Awards 2017; for "Game Engineering" and "Game, Original Adventure" at the 17th Annual National Academy of Video Game Trade Reviewers Awards; and for "British Game" and "Debut Game" at the 14th British Academy Games Awards.